nitsugaro/nitsugaro/README.md

 A place where lovers of Argentine camping can find their next trip.

 I worked as one of the backend developer managers at:
--Rear structure
+-Backend structure
 -User system
 -Login/Register with JWT/Auth0
--Relationships and database table models
+-Relations and database table models
 -Mails with Nodemailer

 I worked as a frontend developer in: